AlexVPopov/alexvpopov.github.io/source/_posts/2013-10-31-allow-users-to-authenticate-with-username-only-using-devise-activeadmin-rails-4-and-ruby-2.markdown

 devise_for :users do get '/users/sign_out' => 'devise/sessions#destroy' end
 ```

-I hope I have saved you sometime.
+I hope I have saved you some time.